protonemedia/laravel-ffmpeg/README.md

     ->save('adaptive_steve.m3u8');
 ```

 The ```addFormat``` method of the HLS exporter takes an optional second parameter which can be a callback method.
 This allows you to add different filters per format.
+First, check out the *Multiple inputs* section to understand how complex filters are handled.

 You can use the `addFilter` method to add a complex filter (see `$lowBitrate` example).
 Since the `scale` filter is used a lot, there is a helper method (see `$midBitrate` example).
 You can also use a callable to get access to the `ComplexFilters` instance.
 The package provides the `$in` and `$out` arguments so you don't have to worry about it (see `$highBitrate` example).